georgetown-cset/computer-vision-patent-landscape/README.md

 | INTERNATIONAL BUSINESS MACHINES CORP		  | 979          |
 | SIEMENS AKTIENGESELLSCHAFT	      	      | 883          |
 | INTEL CORP	                            	| 819          |

+# Code
+All SQL queries used to generate tables for our analysis are contained in the file (CVpatent_queries.sql)[https://github.com/georgetown-cset/computer-vision-patent-landscape/blob/master/CVpatent_queries.sql].